tomzx/blog.tomrochette.com-content/agi/papers/alan-turing-computing-machinery-and-intelligence/Alan Turing - Computing Machinery and Intelligence.md

+---
-# Alan Turing - Computing Machinery and Intelligence (1950)
+title: Alan Turing - Computing Machinery and Intelligence (1950)
+created: 2015-10-18
+taxonomy:
+  category: [artificial general intelligence]
+  status: in progress
+---

 ## Learned in this study